Portland Head Light

 Portland Head Light is a historic lighthouse in Cape Elizabeth, Maine.
 The light station sits on a headland at the entrance of the primary shipping channel into Portland Harbor, which is within Casco Bay in the Gulf of Maine.
-Completed in 1791, it is the oldest lighthouse in Maine.
+Completed in 1791, it was the first lighthouse built by the U.S. government and is the oldest lighthouse in Maine.
 The light station is automated, and the tower, beacon, and foghorn are maintained by the United States Coast Guard, while the former lighthouse keeper's house is a maritime museum within Fort Williams Park.

 History

+In 1785, leaders in historic Falmouth directed their representative to the Massachusetts General Court to secure funding for construction of a lighthouse at Portland Head.

 Construction began in 1787 at the directive of George Washington and was completed on January 10, 1791, using a fund of $1,500, established by him.
 Whale oil lamps were originally used for illumination.
 In 1855, following the formation of the Lighthouse Board, a fourth-order Fresnel lens was installed; that lens was replaced by a second-order Fresnel lens, which was replaced later by an aerobeacon in 1958.
 That lens was replaced with a DCB-224 aerobeacon in 1991.
 The DCB-224 aerobeacon is still in use.